guru9/jollyJet/docs/analysis/products/step2.1-product-model.md

 - `createdAt`: Timestamp of product creation (default: now).
 - `updatedAt`: Timestamp of last update (default: now).
 - `wishlistCount`: Number of times the product has been added to wishlists (default: 0, minimum value of 0).
-- `isInWishlist`: Indicates if the product is in the user's wishlist (default: false).
+- `isWishlistStatus`: Indicates if the product is in the user's wishlist (default: false).

 ## Schema Definition